Analysis | The worst defenses of Trump on the Capitol riot

 Whether Trump’s comments and actions amount to incitement requires meeting a certain legal threshold.
 What’s more, the above comments could be understood as Trump urging them to merely be there to protest rather than to get violent and overtake the Capitol.

-But plenty of people clearly believed they were acting on the behalf of the president who, it bears noting, released a video the same day labeling them “very special” and saying “I love you.”
+But plenty of people clearly believed they were acting on behalf of the president who, it bears noting, released a video the same day labeling them “very special” and saying “I love you.”
 That doesn’t exactly speak to the idea that they weren’t doing what he wanted.
-And reporting since then has suggested Trump, who declined to forcefully repudiate the mob as it was all unfolding, approved of the scenes in real time.
+And reporting since then has suggested Trump, who declined to forcefully repudiate the mob as the takeover was unfolding, approved of the scenes in real time.

 The preplanning by some shows Trump didn’t incite